larsvanbraam/transition-controller/docs/general/docs/examples/creating-a-transition-out-timeline.md

 ...
 ```

-## Multiple transition in timelines
+## Multiple timelines
-Like the transition in timeline the transition out timeline can have multiple timelines.
-This works the same way, so view that section on how to do it!
-The only difference for transition out timelines is that they are not initialised until they are actually required.
+Like the transitionInTimeline the transitionOutTimeline can have multiple timelines.
+This works the same way, so view the `creating-a-transition-in-timeline` page on how to do it!

-So when you are about to leave the page and trigger the transitionOut method that is when the timeline get's initialised.
-This gives you the freedom to create different out animations for your component.
+***Note:** TransitionOutTimelines are not initialised until they are actually required.
+See the page on `re-initialising-timelines` to see some examples on re-initialising the transition out timeline!*